IMZ-Ural: Modern-day products

 A Ural Gear Up Expedition in the Polar Dawn colorway.
 This is the company's top of the line motorcycle.

 Ural's main product is a heavy-duty, sidecar-equipped adventure motorcycle called the Gear Up.
 Available in three trim levels—Base, Standard, and Expedition—the Gear Up is powered by Ural's 749cc, air-cooled, four-stroke, fuel injected, overhead-valve, two-cylinder boxer engine that produces 41 horsepower at 5,500 RPM and 42-foot-pounds of torque at 4,300 RPM.
 Power is transmitted to the rear wheel through a four-speed (plus reverse) gearbox with a dual-disc dry clutch and a shaft final drive.
 In addition, all Gear Ups feature an on-demand two-wheel drive system that powers the sidecar wheel via a CV driveshaft connected to the rear drive hub.

 A 2023 Ural Gear Up in Caribbean Blue.

-Despite its classic looks, and rumors to the contrary, the Gear Up is a thoroughly modern, if simple, motorcycle equipped with high-end parts from numerous international parts suppliers.
-The brakes are a combination of Brembo two-piston calipers and floating rotors by NG Brakes on all three wheels, suspension is by Sachs, and the rugged tires are by Heidenau Tires.
+Despite its classic looks, the Gear Up is a modern motorcycle equipped with parts from numerous international parts suppliers.
+The brakes are a combination of Brembo two-piston calipers and floating rotors by NG Brakes on all three wheels, suspension is by Sachs, and the tires are by Heidenau Tires.
 Other parts are supplied by Denso (electrics), Keihin (throttle bodies), J. Juan (parking brake), and Italcerchio (wheels), among others.

 A Gear Up Sahara, the company's most popular special edition motorcycle.

 Along with being fully integrated into the modern global supply chain, Ural and its products are in compliance with all applicable environmental and safety standards and protocols, including Euro 5.